Levée en masse: Conscription

 When looking at the makeup of the French army overall, the majority of the individuals in the army consisted of the peasant, farming class in contrast to the rich and urban workers who were given special privileges and exemptions.
 The rich were able to buy remplaçants, replacements, by paying poorer males who needed the money to take their places.
 Males that had office jobs in the city were also exempted from serving in the French army as well as males that could read and write and who worked in the government.
 The overall make up of the army was unevenly distributed among the different regions in France.
 The Levée expected that one male was conscripted for every 138 inhabitants.
 However, in reality each region did not follow this conscription rule.
-There were departments that conscribed more individuals like Puy-de-Dôme, the Haute-Loire, and Yonne, located more in central France while other areas that sent less than expected, like Seine, Rhône, and Basses-Pyrénées—all located further from the capital of France, away from the central government troubles.
+There were departments that conscripted more individuals like Puy-de-Dôme, the Haute-Loire, and Yonne, located more in central France while other areas that sent less than expected, like Seine, Rhône, and Basses-Pyrénées—all located further from the capital of France, away from the central government troubles.

 Many individuals who were conscripted by the French deserted, fleeing from their duty of fighting for France without permission, in hopes of never getting caught.
 There were rough estimates to the number of individuals that deserted during the time of the Levée en Masse, but due to many factors, like the inability to manage and keep track of all the armies or differentiating between men with similar names, the exact number is unclear.
 In 1800, the Minister of War (Carnot) reported that there were 175,000 deserters based on the number of individuals that sought the benefits following the amnesty put in place.
 Similarly to how the proportions of males that were sent varied depending on what region they lived in, the same applied for deserters.